Two Days on the Dingle Peninsula

 Bob Griffin’s Bar has a cute courtyard with seating placed higgledy-piggledy wherever there’s space.
 There are tables out in the open, tables tucked away in the side of the building, and little seating areas designed to look like traditional snugs.

 The food came from a food truck in the back of the courtyard.
-The fish and chips were good.
-The Guinness was Guinness.
-Overall, a good experience.
+The fish and chips were solid and the Guinness good, as always.
+Overall, Bob Griffin’s was a good experience.

 John Benny’s Pub